March 26, 2019

 You will want to contact a whistleblower attorney for healthcare fraud (Medicare, Medicaid, drug corporation) or other government contracting frauds.
 A good attorney can represent your case and help you learn the details of being a relator in the case.

 Turning a corporation in for fraud does not need to be a daunting process with the help of an experienced whistleblower attorney.
 It can be financially beneficial to you as the relator, and is also of beneficial to your country.
-If you suspect fraud and are interested in filing a claim, don’t hesitate to contact a whistleblower attorney.
+If you suspect fraud and are interested in filing a claim, don’t hesitate to contact a whistleblower lawyer or law firm.

 The attorneys of Berg & Androphy are here for you in your time of need.
-Please read our FAQ section on Qui Tam law to learn more about your unique case and how we may be of assistance.
+Please read our FAQ section on Qui Tam law to learn more for your unique case and how we may be of assistance.
+Read some of our Whistleblower Success Stories here.
+Ready to contact Berg & Androphy?
+Use our confidential form.